-Q: My health insurance options from my employer are on an exchange.
+Q. My health insurance options from my employer are on an exchange.
 Is this part of Obamacare?

-A: It could be, or it could be a private exchange.
-The state health insurance exchanges were developed as part of the Affordable Care Act, or Obamacare, and began operating in 2014 (Massachusetts and Utah have exchanges that pre-date the ACA).
+A. It could be, or it could be a private exchange.
+The state health insurance exchanges were developed as part of the Affordable Care Act – or Obamacare – and began operating in 2014.
+(Massachusetts and Utah have exchanges that pre-date the ACA.)

 In employer health insurance exchanges, you may also be hearing about a shift from “defined benefit” to “defined contribution.”
 Under a defined benefit scenario, an employer offers one or two options to all employees and generally pays the bulk of the associated costs (pre-ACA, this was generally the norm).
 Under a defined contribution scenario, the employer contributes a set amount of money for each employee, and offers a wider range of health insurance options.
-SHOP exchanges were created with the concept of defined contribution and employee choice, although that was delayed in many states until 2016.

 Under a defined contribution “employee choice” model, the employee picks any available plan and uses the employer contribution to fund it.
 The amount that the employer contributes is pre-determined, but the employee can pay a higher premium to get a more robust plan, or can save even more money by selecting a lower-cost plan.
 The employees have a wide range of choices, while the employer had a predictable premium contribution from one month to the next.